 He was none other than Venkataraman Ramakrishnan, the recipient of Nobel prize in Chemistry ( for studies on the structure and functions of ribosome ) in 2009.
 The media in Tamil Nadu claimed he was Tamil as he was born there, the counterparts in Gujarat claimed he was a Gujarati as he studied in MS University, Vadodara.
 Some journalists and Indian students even had the courage to ask him what did he do to earn a Nobel?
 He found the question a bit embarrassing and said there is no such formula.
 The Indian Govt.
 Conferred Padma Vibhushan on him in 2010.

-Some of the reasons for lack in identifying the achievers may be:
+The inadequate drive in identifying the achievers may be:

 - No obsession for Quality : Getting a job, a contract through recommendation is far easier than getting it through merit!
-I was working in L&T three decades back and one of the senior managers narrated an interesting anecdote about Holck Larsen one of the founder directors with Soren Toubro.
-Larsen’s servant at home once said to his master, “ Sir, my son has completed his ITI apprenticeship training.
+I was working in L&T three decades back and one of the senior managers narrated an interesting anecdote about Holck Larsen one of the founder directors of L&T. Larsen’s servant at home once said to his master, “ Sir, my son has completed his ITI apprenticeship training.
 Your recommendation can make a great deal of difference for my son to make his career in L&T.“ Mr. Larsen gave him the necessary letter.

 After a month the servant said, “ Sir in spite of your recommendations, my son has not been selected.”
 To which Mr. Lasen replied, “ I had given clear instructions to the personnel manager that your son can be selected only if he meets the specific competencies as required by the job description, and I am sorry I cannot do anything about it.”
 No wonder L&T is an iconic engineering company due to such visionary leaders.
 Can we think of any Indian owner/CEO even having a such an attitude towards quality or merit?